DWonGH/TEETACSI/README.md

 Otherwise specify the required output directory.
 Finally give the location of the specified paths file that was created earlier.

 After this, a 'mirror' directory structure reflecting the ```specified_paths.txt``` wil have been generated in the output location.
-Each ```.edf``` should will be loaded into OpenSCORE and the reports can be navigated using the ```Previous```, ```Next``` buttons.
+Each ```.edf``` will be loaded into OpenSCORE and the reports can be navigated using the ```Previous```, ```Next``` buttons.
 Press ```Open in EDFBrowser``` to start analysing the EEG recording.
 The eye tracker calibration and users head position can be managed or checked using the ```Calibrate``` button.
 Press the ```Record Gaze``` button to start recording eye data, and make sure to press the ```Stop Gaze``` button and close EDFBrowser before moving to the next EEG.

-While in this session, each time EDFBrowser is opened a new timestamped directory will be created in the mirror output directory containing the UI tracking data.
+While in the session, each time EDFBrowser is opened a new timestamped directory will be created in the mirror output directory containing the UI tracking data.
 The eye tracking data will be saved to the same location.
 The score report will also be saved to the mirror automatically when switching between recordings.

 # Data Verification & Acquisition
-Once a sequence of EEG's have been analysed with the score reports, gaze data, and UI tracking; validate the recordings and generate the final data set by using the tools in the ```reprojecting``` directory.
+Once a sequence of EEG's have been analysed with the score reports, gaze data, and UI tracking saved; validate the recordings and generate the final data set by using the tools in the ```reprojecting``` directory.

 This command will play the UI and eye tracking data for a particular session log.